kedar-1/spark-standalone-cluster-jupyter/Readme.md

 By default, the command will launch a Spark cluster with a master, history server and 3 worker nodes.

-# Jupyter lab
-After some time, I decided to add a jupyterlab service.
-For reference see this [GitHub repo](https://github.com/cluster-apps-on-docker/spark-standalone-cluster-on-docker).

-Jupyterlab will run on port 8888.
-There is a small example notebook on how to get started.

 # Stories published on Medium
-1. Setting up a standalone Spark cluster can be found [here](https://medium.com/@MarinAgli1/setting-up-a-spark-standalone-cluster-on-docker-in-layman-terms-8cbdc9fdd14b).
+Setting up a standalone Spark cluster can be found [here](https://medium.com/@MarinAgli1/setting-up-a-spark-standalone-cluster-on-docker-in-layman-terms-8cbdc9fdd14b).
-2. Setting up Hadoop Yarn to run Spark applications can be found [here](https://medium.com/@MarinAgli1/setting-up-hadoop-yarn-to-run-spark-applications-6ea1158287af).
-3. Using hostnames to access Hadoop resources can be found [here](https://medium.com/@MarinAgli1/using-hostnames-to-access-hadoop-resources-running-on-docker-5860cd7aeec1).